tensorchord/openmodelz/README.md

 OpenModelZ is the foundational component of the ModelZ platform available at [modelz.ai](https://modelz.ai).

-## How does it work
+## How it works

-You could start from a single machine first:
+Get a server (could be a cloud VM, a home lab, or even a single machine) and run the `mdz server start` command.
+OpenModelZ will bootstrap the server for you.

 ```text
 $ mdz server start